lavignes/smasm/docs/objects00.md

 The SMASM assembler produces object files in a custom format rather than a standard format like ELF or COFF.

+**Note that all integers in this format are stored in little-endian byte order.**

 ## Header

 Every object file begins with a 4 byte magic string that identifies the